-The Australian Government provides approximately \$1.2 million each financial year for the Festivals Australia program.
+The Australian Government will provide approximately \$2.7 million in Round 13 of the Festivals Australia program.

-There is no limit to the amount of funding that may be sought, however the average funding request is around \$40,000.
-Applicants should keep in mind that the program supports projects that deliver outcomes in regional areas and deliver a diverse range of high-quality projects.
+There is no limit to the amount of funding that may be sought.
+Applicants should keep in mind that the Program supports projects that deliver outcomes in regional areas and deliver a diverse range of high-quality projects.
 To remain competitive, all applications for funding must include realistic budgets and represent value for money.